 - Check if the segment is active.

 - Look at the “Behavior” section.
 Is the segment associated with at least one ad unit or placement?
-If the segment is targeting key-values, it must also target an ad unit or placement.
+The segment must also target an ad unit or placement if it targets key-values.

 - Check if the page views/app activities and recency goals have been met.